 What will this mean for my positions?

-We will review our overnight funding charges frequently, and update our website and contract details with the latest rates.
+We review our overnight funding charges frequently, and keep our website and contract details updated with the latest rates.

 |Overnight funding for long bitcoin position||Overnight funding for short bitcoin position|

 Long 2 lots on Bitcoin USD ($1), which is currently trading at a price of 15000.

 ( 2 x 15000 ) x 0.0548% = $16.44.

 Client will be charged $16.44 per day.

 Short 2 lots on Bitcoin USD ($1), which is currently trading at a price of 15000.

 ( 2 x 15000 ) x 0.0136% = $4.08